Notes on the Torrens Island and Environs map

 You will also find it much easier to paddle with the tide than against it.
 The flood tide is southwards, the ebb northwards in the Port River and Barker Inlet.
 In North Arm and Eastern Passage the flow is to the east at the flood, to the west at ebb, and quite strong in Eastern Passage.
 The two streams meet in the area opposite Swan Alley Creek, an area known as the ‘partings’.
 The picture shows the isolated danger mark in North Arm about two hours after high tide: note the wake.
 (Santiago is visible in the background)

 The flow in creeks can create some hazards.
 If you find yourself being swept on to a log or branches lean toward the obstacle.
 Push yourself clear.
 Lean away, into the current, when you’re up against something and you may well be swept under.

 Beware of the barnacles growing on the lower branches: they are sharp and can give nasty cuts if you grab the branches.

 The open areas are susceptible to the wind, and can develop a nasty chop: I have seen one metre waves in Lipson Reach in a strong north-westerly.
 If you’re not accustomed to paddling in wind and chop choose a day with a better forecast.

 If you want to land for a break, do so only on sandy beaches or the sandbars which appear at low tide.
+Bare sand is usually firm, sand with seagrass can be very soft.
 Avoid areas with mangrove pneumatophores.

 On all occasions make sure you have food and water, extra clothing in case it’s colder than you expected, first aid gear, towline, mobile phone and/or marine radio, etc.